pierreEdimo/UserReviews/README.md

 ## General Information
-This application has been created because i wanted to learn how to store datas localy on my application and i also wanted to further understand state management with provider
+I created this application after i was reading IGN.
+I wanted to create an application where only users could rate a specific medium like a movie, a tv show or a manga.

 ## Technologies Used
 - Flutter - version 2.2.1 - free, the sdk to develop a cross-platform application
-- Hive - a lightweight NoSql database to store key value
+- Asp.net core 3.1 - a c# Framework to develop Restful Api

 ## Features
+- review an item
+- search an item
-- Create a new List
+- edit a review
-- Edit the created list
+- delete the created review
-- delete the created list
+- read the reviews from other users
-- Create task inside a list
+- login
-- edit tasks
+- logup
-- check  when task is completed
-- check is task is important
-- delete task
+- logout
+- search item by category
 ## Illustrations